Gpanayu/EmoRecogKeras/README.md

-# CNN Implementation for EEG-Emotion Recognition during Music Listening (arXiv Oct 2019)
+# CNN Implementation for EEG-Emotion Recognition during Music Listening
 [link](https://arxiv.org/abs/1910.09719)

 This repository is a part of EEG-Emotion Recognition Research.
 It manifests models used in our experiments.